xecrets/xecrets-licensing/docs/Xecrets.Licensing.Implementation.LicenseExpirationByBuildTime.md

 ## LicenseExpirationByBuildTime.IsExpired(DateTime) Method

-Check if the license has expired
+Check if the license has expired, as determined by comparing the build time with the expiration time.
+The build time is determined by the [IBuildUtc](Xecrets.Licensing.Abstractions.IBuildUtc.md 'Xecrets.Licensing.Abstractions.IBuildUtc') implementation.

 ```csharp
 public bool IsExpired(System.DateTime expiresUtc);